ar-io/ar-io-node/docs/windows-setup.md

 # Windows Installation Instructions

 ## Overview
-This guide provides step-by-step instructions for setting up the Ar-io node on a Windows machine.
+This guide provides step-by-step instructions for setting up the Ar-io node on a Windows computer.
 It covers installing necessary software, cloning the repository, creating an environment file, starting the Docker container, setting up networking, and installing and configuring NGINX Docker.
 No prior coding experience is required.

 ## Prerequisites
 Before starting the installation process, ensure you have the following:

-- A Windows machine
+- A Windows computer
-- Administrative privileges on the machine
+- Administrative privileges on the computer

 ## Install Required Packages